-If you’re wondering ‘where did Queen Elizabeth I live?’
-Or you want to find our more about the places that this famous English queen spent her life then we can help you follow in the footsteps of this iconic figure.
-There are a number of fascinating places that are linked to Elizabeth’s life including the Tower of London, where she was once imprisoned, to Hatfield House which was Elizabeth’s childhood home.
-To begin your journey exploring places linked to Elizabeth I you can view our editor’s selection of top picks below as well as checking out a host of other locations which you definitely won’t want to miss.
+If you’ve ever wondered where Elizabeth I lived, or you want to find out more about the places that the famous English queen spent her life, then we can help you follow in her footsteps.
+There are a number of fascinating places that are linked to Elizabeth’s life, including Kenilworth Castle, the former residence of her beloved Robert Dudley, The Tower of London, where she was once imprisoned, to Hatfield House, which was her childhood home.
+Take a look at our selection below.

 What are the most important sites linked to Elizabeth I?

 Hatfield House is a Jacobean country house built on the site of what was Hatfield Palace, Queen Elizabeth I’s childhood home.
 Built in approximately 1485, Hatfield Palace was bought by Henry VIII and became the home of his children, particularly that of the young Elizabeth.

 In the gardens of Hatfield House, one can visit the oak tree where Elizabeth is said to have been informed of her ascension to the throne.
 Today, the stunning Hatfield House estate is open to the public as well as being a popular venue for weddings and events.

 The Tower of London is a famous fortress and prison where Elizabeth I was imprisoned by her half-sister Mary I.

 Originally known as the White Tower, it was commissioned by the first Norman king, William the Conqueror and was designed as a fortress-stronghold, a role that remained unchanged right up until the late 19th century.
 Elizabeth was imprisoned here by her half-sister Mary I. She sat on the steps by the watergate (known now as Traitor’s gate) and wept.
 She was later forgiven and released.